Distributed noise-shaping quantization: I. Beta duals of finite frames and near-optimal quantization of random measurements: Introduction

 Consider any other frame $E := \{e_1,\dots,e_m\}$ in $\R^k$ that is dual to $F$, i.e.

-In this paper we will adopt a matrix-based notation, and write $F$ for the matrix whose columns are $(f_i)_1^m$ and $E$ for the matrix whose {\em rows} are $(e^\top_i)_1^m$.
+We will write $E$ for the matrix whose {\em rows} are $(e^\top_i)_1^m$.
 (Depending on the role it assumes, $E$ will be called the analysis frame or the sampling operator, and similarly $F$ will be called the synthesis frame or the reconstruction operator.)
 It is then evident that \eqref{dual-frame} is equivalent to $FE = I$ and also that duality of frames is a symmetric relation.
 We define the {\em analysis distortion} associated with $(E,\sA,\sX)$ by

 The analysis distortion has the following interpretation: Given an analysis frame $E$, the encoder chooses a quantization map $Q:\R^m \to \sA^m$ and the decoder chooses a synthesis frame $F$ that is dual to $E$.
-The encoder maps each $x \in \sX$ (or equivalently, the measurement vector $y := Ex$) to its quantized version $q := Q(Ex))$, and using $q$, the decoder recovers an approximation to $x$ in the form of $\hat x := Fq$.
+The encoder maps each $x \in \sX$ (or equivalently, the measurement vector $y := Ex$) to its quantized version $q := Q(Ex)$, and using $q$ the decoder produces $Fq$ as its approximation to $x$.
 The optimal choice of $Q$ and $F$ (dual to $E$) yields the analysis distortion.
 We will refer to this optimization problem as the ``Analysis Problem''.
 (Also see \cite{powell2013quantization}.)

-There are some remarks to be made regarding the definition of the analysis distortion and its above interpretation.
+There are some remarks to be made regarding the definition of the analysis distortion and its above interpretation:

 First, the assumption that the reconstruction must be ``linear'' is made for practical reasons.
 Non-linear methods (such as {\em consistent reconstruction} \cite{thao1996lower,goyal1998quantized}) have also been considered in the literature for the above type of encoders, but these methods generally come with higher computational cost.

 Second, the assumption that $F$ be dual to $E$ is made so that the reconstruction is guaranteed to be exact in the high-resolution quantization limit, or simply when there is no quantization.
 It should be noted that this assumption is also meaningful in order to make sense of how the choice of $E$ might influence the reconstruction accuracy: without any assumptions on $F$ or $Q$, $F$ can be chosen optimally (in the sense of minimizing the synthesis distortion for $\sX$) and $Q$ can be chosen to produce the corresponding optimally quantized coefficients, thereby erasing the influence of $E$.
-To make this precise, let us define